-Other cover continued Limit details Note Nurse to give you chemotherapy or antibiotics by intravenous drip at home ✓ Paid in full for up to 28 days per year We will pay for treatment: at home somewhere else that is appropriate.
-We will pay for a nurse to give you either of the following by intravenous drip: chemotherapy to treat cancer antibiotics.
-This is so long as: you would otherwise need to be admitted for in-patient or day-patient treatment the nurse is working under the supervision of a medical practitioner.
-External prostheses during active treatment of cancer.
-Spinal supports, knee braces, or pneumatic walking boots if they are part of a surgical procedure. ✓ \$4,000 per year Wigs or other temporary head coverings during active treatment of cancer ✓ \$640 per year If your plan has an excess, you do not have to pay the excess.
-Kidney dialysis ✓ \$80,000 per year Kidney dialysis required due to chronic kidney failure.
+Other cover continued Limit details Note External prostheses during active treatment of cancer.
+Spinal supports, knee braces, or pneumatic walking boots if they are part of a surgical procedure.
+Wigs or other temporary head coverings during active treatment of cancer ✓ \$640 per year If your plan has an excess, you do not have to pay the excess.
+Kidney dialysis ✓ \$40,000 per year Kidney dialysis required due to chronic kidney failure.
 These limits do not apply to dialysis required in the six weeks during preparation for kidney transplant.
-Eye test Paid in full for one eye test per year " See 4.20 Long sightedness, short sightedness and astigmatism Prescription glasses and contact lenses ✓ \$160 per year We will pay this so long as the glasses or lenses are used to correct your vision. >> See 4.20 Long sightedness, short sightedness and astigmatism

-Other cover continued Limit details Note Pregnancy and childbirth ✓ Up to \$16,000 This cover starts to apply from 10 months after the pregnant member joins the plan unless we have told you otherwise on your membership statement. >> See 4.24 Pregnancy and childbirth or call +44 (0)1892 556 013 or toll free on 800933241 (within Hong Kong) Medical conditions that arise during pregnancy and childbirth Yes - covered up to the limits that apply in the rest of this plan See 4.24 Pregnancy and childbirth or call us on +44 (0)1892 556 013 or toll free on 800933241 (within Hong Kong) Accidental damage to teeth ✓ \$16,000 per year The damage must be due to an external impact.
-Other conditions also apply. " See 4.35 Teeth and dental conditions Dental treatment ✓ 50% of the cost up to a maximum of \$800 per year If your plan has an excess, you do not have to pay the excess if you claim for dentist fees. " See 4.35 Teeth and dental conditions Health check \$480 per health screen for each member named on the plan.
-Disability compensation cover ✓ Up to \$80,000 The limit depends on the disability suffered. >> See 4.11 Disability compensation cover If your plan has an excess, you do not have to pay the excess on claims for disability compensation.
+Eye test ✓ Paid in full for one eye test per year See 4.19 Long sightedness, short sightedness and astigmatism Prescription glasses and contact lenses ✓ \$160 per year We will pay this so long as the glasses or lenses are used to correct your vision.
+See 4.19 Long sightedness, short sightedness and astigmatism Pregnancy and childbirth ✓ Treatment for medical conditions that arise during pregnancy and childbirth is covered Unless you have the optional pregnancy cover, your plan does not cover routine childbirth, antenatal consultations, postnatal consultations, screening and monitoring. up to the limits that apply in the rest of this plan .
+See 4.23 Pregnancy and childbirth or call +44 (0)1892 556 013 or toll free on 800933241 (within Hong Kong) Accidental damage to teeth ✓ \$16,000 per year The damage must be due to an external impact.
+Other conditions also apply.
+See 4.34 Teeth and dental conditions Dental treatment ✓ 50% of the cost up to a maximum of \$510 If your plan has an excess, you do not have to pay the excess if you claim for dentist fees. per year >> See 4.34 Teeth and dental conditions